MagzhanArtykov/blogapi/README.md

 # Sample Blog API implementation

 **TODO**
-1. Tags duplicates on update, I can fix it if it is critical
-2. I did not used DTO aproach(and its annotations) to keep it only with starter dependencies
+    I did not used DTO aproach(and its annotations) to keep it only with starter dependencies

 **Testing**